Are olives fattening?

 • Manzanilla Aloreña de Málaga: Same process as the previous ones.
 However, aromatic herbs are added to give them more flavour.

-• Traditional Machacadas from Jaén.
-Same as the Aloreñas, but from other varieties of olives: picual, cornozuelo…
+• Traditional cracked olives from Jaén.
+Similar to Aloreña olives, but from other varieties of olives: picual, cornozuelo…

 Therefore, these are the real natural olives that do not use any chemical preservative.
 They are also made with citric acid, which is lemon juice or vinegar.